deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 In the previous section on getting started, we showed an example where we parse python dictionaries to create :ref:`isotopomer_api` and :ref:`dimension_api` objects.
-In this section, we'll illustrate the use of core `Mrsimulator` objects to construct isotopomer and dimension objects.
+In this section, we'll illustrate how we can achieve the same result using the core `Mrsimulator` objects.

 Let's start by importing the objects.